|

 The 80s, 90s and 2000s: A new era for counterfeiters

-Nowadays, all these technologies, with additional security such as QR codes or Prooftag labels, help producers to better authenticate their own bottles and guarantee the genuine provenance of these bottles, giving at the same time peace of mind to consumers on the authenticity of the bottles they buy.
+Nowadays, all these technologies, with additional security such as QR codes or Prooftag labels, help producers better authenticate their own bottles and guarantee their genuine provenance, giving consumers peace of mind about the authenticity of the bottles they buy.

-Yet, it might not be enough, as counterfeiting also evolved to get around these technologies.
-Consequently, antifraud specialists, in partnership with some producers, have now started to use blockchain technology with encrypted data, supposedly providing complete transparency on all transactions, and thus, in theory, hackproof, to authenticate wine bottles' authenticity and provenance.
+Yet, it might not be enough, as counterfeiting has also evolved to circumvent these technologies.
+Consequently, antifraud specialists, in partnership with some producers, have now started using blockchain technology with encrypted data, supposedly providing complete transparency on all transactions and thus, in theory, hackproof, to authenticate wine bottles' authenticity and provenance.

-As per Wikipedia: "One of the most famous, alleged purveyors of label fraud is wine collector Hardy Rodenstock.
+"One of the most famous, alleged purveyors of label fraud is wine collector Hardy Rodenstock.
 In the 1980s and 1990s, Rodenstock hosted a series of high-profile wine-tasting events of old and rare wines from his collection, including many from the 18th and 19th centuries.
-He invited to these tastings dignitaries, celebrities and internationally acclaimed wine writers and critics such as Jancis Robinson, Robert M. Parker, Jr. and Michael Broadbent, who at the time was a director at the London auction house Christie's and considered one of the world's foremost authorities on rare wine."
+He invited to these tastings dignitaries, celebrities, and internationally acclaimed wine writers and critics such as Jancis Robinson, Robert M. Parker, Jr., and Michael Broadbent, who at the time was a director at the London auction house Christie's and considered one of the world's foremost authorities on rare wine."

-Although security and authentification measures have drastically increased since the 80s and 90s, counterfeited bottles might still be found in auctions as provenance cannot always be verified.
+Although security and authentication measures have drastically increased since the 1980s and 90s, counterfeited bottles might still be found in auctions, as provenance cannot always be verified.
 Understandably, despite a small amount coming directly from the producers, most wine bottles and cases found in auctions come from private cellars and sellers willing to sell some of their collections.

 However, what about the bottles and cases bought through previous auctions that may have belonged to several owners and may have been around the world a few times?

 Those are definitely an issue to begin with, especially the old and rare vintages of top-tier wines and the large formats from particular producers that are highly sought-after for investment and speculation rather than for consumption, as it is not uncommon to buy bottles and cases of wines that were previously sold a few years ago through another auction, from the same auction house or a different one, located on the other side of the planet.
-Consequently, it is difficult to trace back and verify the authenticity, provenance and more especially condition of these bottles.
+Consequently, it is difficult to trace back and verify the authenticity, provenance, and, more especially, the condition of these bottles.

-It is not uncommon to find specific bottles and cases that have been sold every 2-3 years apart by different auction houses.
+It is quite common to find specific bottles and cases sold by an auction house and find them 2-3 years later being sold by the same or a different auction house.

-For example, the buyer who bought the one-of-a-kind jeroboam of Romanée-St-Vivant 2017 from Burgundy's rising star Negiciant/producer Olivier Bernstein, which was auctioned back in 2022, by UK-based fine wine merchant "Cult Wines", with a reserve price of £50,000 (GBP), might keep this bottle for a few years, then resell it a few years for an even higher price.
-Although it was sold in the UK, it might not be surprising to find it at an auction in France, Switzerland, New York or Hong Kong a few years later.
+For example, the buyer who bought the one-of-a-kind jeroboam of Romanée-St-Vivant 2017 from Burgundy's rising star Negiciant/producer Olivier Bernstein, which was auctioned back in 2022, by UK-based fine wine merchant "Cult Wines", with a reserve price of £50,000 (GBP), might keep this bottle for a few years, then resell it a few years later for an even higher price.
+Although it was sold in the UK, finding it at another auction in France, Switzerland, New York, or Hong Kong would not be surprising.

-This case scenario happens constantly and much more frequently than most people think.
-However, most buyers do not care about the provenance or condition of the bottle because their main and only interest is to make a profit out of it, not drinking it.
+This scenario happens constantly and much more frequently than most people think.
+However, most buyers do not care about the provenance or condition of the bottle because their main and only interest is to make a profit out of it, not to drink it.

-That's what explains that, 10-15 years ago, common practices were to leave all sealed OWC untouched and supposedly in their original conditions, despite having maybe travelled around the world and being stored in unknown conditions in between.
+That explains why, 10-15 years ago, standard practices were to leave all sealed OWC untouched and supposedly in their original conditions, despite having maybe travelled around the world and been stored in unknown conditions between the sales.

-If younger vintages are sealed with the original band from the chateau/domaine, auctioneers usually do not cut the band, as there is no real need for it, especially if/when the case comes directly from the producer.
+That said, auctioneers usually do not cut the band for younger vintages that are sealed with the original band from the chateau/domaine, as there is no real need for it, especially if/when the case comes directly from the producer or a reputable negociant/wine merchant.

 For older and rare vintages, specific large formats and/or specific top-tier producers often targeted by counterfeiters (*), nowadays, most auctioneers tend to break or cut the band/seal and open the case to proceed to the full inspection of each bottle in each case for each lot, to check not only the authenticity of the bottles (verifying the details of the bottle, label and capsule (and even cork, if/when possible), marked with one or several of the various technologies cited above, if/when possible) but also the condition of the bottles by looking at the wine colour, sediments and other things indicating the conditions (e.g. any seepage or leakage, cork pushed out or sucked in, for example, indicating bad storage conditions, either in the owner's cellar or during transit, therefore impacting both the wine and its price).